digitallyinduced/ihp/Guide/purescript.markdown

 spago upgrade-set
 ```

-Finally, add this to the end of your `Makefile` to tell IHP Cloud how to build and bundle your app into the index.js file:
+Finally, add this to the end of your `Makefile` to tell the build process how to build and bundle your app into the index.js file:

 ```
 static/halogen/index.js: